 Ability to average costs: Long-term investing also allows investors to average their costs by buying more shares when prices are low and fewer when prices are high.

-In conclusion, investing long-term offers several advantages that can lead to wealth creation from stocks.
+In conclusion, investing long-term offers several advantages to create wealth from stocks.
 By investing in a diversified portfolio and giving their investments time to grow, an investor can maximize their chances of success.

 The keys to success in the stock market include accurately determining the 'Fair Value' of stock, the fortitude to handle market fluctuations, patience, and effective management of a well-diversified portfolio of approximately 15 stocks.